Naturally sweet yet completely sugar-free.

 Loved by both licorice tea lovers and those who prefer to avoid the intense flavour of licorice alike.

-Licorice root, lemongrass, fennel seed, peppermint, and lemon myrtle.
+Licorice root, lemongrass, fennel seed, peppermint, lemon myrtle, and lemon balm.

 Fairtrade certified and sourced from Fairtrade producers.